Polar Orbits Around Binary Stars: Failure of to be conserved

 The second of these equations is satisfied by either $\alpha(t)=n \pi$ for some integer $n$, or $\alpha(t) = \omega t + \alpha_0$, but the first equation is satisfied only by the latter choice.
 So the only solution to the full system of equations is:

-If we substitute this solution into (\ref{eq:T1C}), (\ref{eq:T2C}) and (\ref{eq:MCD}), then equation (\ref{eq:MTT}) is satisfied, because the only remaining terms that we did not use to construct (\ref{eq:DIFF}) are a multiple of the left-hand side of the second equation in (\ref{eq:DIFF}).
+If we substitute this solution into (\ref{E:T1C}), (\ref{E:T2C}) and (\ref{E:MCD}), then equation (\ref{E:MTT}) is satisfied, because the only remaining terms that we did not use to construct (\ref{E:DIFF}) are a multiple of the left-hand side of the second equation in (\ref{E:DIFF}).

-Substituting this solution into (\ref{eq:MC}), we obtain:
+Substituting this solution into (\ref{E:MC}), we obtain:

+Clearly $M(t)$ is not conserved on the time scale of the stellar orbit.
 The regime of interest in \cite{Oks2015} is $f\gg \omega$, so the first term here will dominate, and $M(t)$ will be approximately sinusoidal, with a period equal to that of the stellar orbit.
-So $M(t)$ is \textit{not} conserved, even approximately, on the time scale of the stellar orbit.

-The ansatz applied in Section 3.2 of \cite{Oks2015} is a restricted version of the one we have used, imposing the assumption that $\alpha(t)=0$, but we have seen that this assumption is not compatible with the relationship between the torques that the planet experiences and the evolution of its orbital angular momentum.
-This means that the subsequent treatment of the orbits, which relies on $M(t)$ being at least approximately conserved in order that the same effective potential can be used throughout the stellar orbit, is not correct.
+This result shows that the treatment of the orbits in Section 3.2 of \cite{Oks2015}, which relies on $M(t)$ being at least approximately conserved in order that the same effective potential can be used throughout the stellar orbit, is not correct.